Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

     - R4: Users can import tasks from Canvas LMS multiple times.
     - R5: User can import Canvas assignments as tasks.

+- F7.
+Task Organization and Filtering
+    - R2.
+User can filter tasks by course.
+    - R3: User can sort tasks by date.

 - F10: User can view their tasks on a calendar.
     - R1: The system will present the user with a calendar grid view of their upcoming and past due tasks.
     - R2: the system will support the Gregorian calendar format.

+- F13: Create the inventory page
+    - R1: User can view the inventory earned from completing tasks!
+    - R2: User can remove candy and place it on their pet (feed it), influencing their pet’s progress
+    - R3: Inventory includes different sizes of candies and a rare candy

 - F14: User can interact with their pet (feed candies)
     - R1: User can give candy to their virtual pet, affecting its mood and level.